Tuesday, December 30, 2025

 To gain the whole world

-The greedy gentleman of that Russian short story
+The greedy gentleman of Tolstoy's story

-Died at the end but is alive in many ways still,
+Dies at the end but is alive in many ways still,

 Walking around cities,